Thirisha-s/LU-Decomposition/README.md

 ## Algorithm
 1. TO FIND L AND U MATRICES WITH LU DECOMPOSTION step 1:
-Get the matrix from user\n
+Get the matrix from user

 step 2:
-Using "from scipy.linalg import lu"to import scipy (lu)\n
+Using "from scipy.linalg import lu"to import scipy (lu)

 step 3:
-print the result matrices (l and u matrices)\n step 4:
+print the result matrices (l and u matrices)

+step 4:
 End the program

 2. TO FIND X MATRIX WITH LU DECOMPOSITION step 1:
-Get the matrix from user\n
+Get the matrix from user

 step 2:
 Using "from scipy.linalg import lu_factor,lu_solve"to import
-scipy module for factorization\n step 3:
+scipy module for factorization

+step 3:
-Using "lu,piv=lu_factor(a)"print the matrix\n
+Using "lu,piv=lu_factor(a)"print the matrix

 step 4:
 End the program